Kinematics of H I and O VI Absorbers: Insights into the Turbulence Driver of the Multiphase Circumgalactic Medium: Data Reduction and Analysis

 For each galaxy-QSO pair, absorption features are searched within a velocity window of $\pm 600~ \kms$ around the systemic redshift of the target galaxies.
 This velocity threshold is about twice the virial velocity of the target galaxies, ensuring that no absorption features will be missed.
 This is also supported by previous studies, which show that the bulk velocity of the absorbing gas exhibits a standard deviation of $\lesssim 150~ \kms$ \citep[e.g.,][]{Chen2010, Tumlinson2013, Huang2021, CUBSVII}.

 To characterize the observed absorption features, we perform a multi-component decomposition using Voigt profiles to derive the column density ($N$), Doppler parameter ($b$), and velocity centroid ($\varv_{\rm c}$) of each kinematic component.
-The number of fitted components relies on a global inspection of all available transitions, mainly the Lyman series, together with the metal lines of \ion{C}{2}-{ III} and \ion{Si}{2}-{ III}, while \ion{C}{4}, \ion{Si}{4}, and \ion{O}{6} may be in the hotter state \citep[e.g.][]{Werk2016, Zahedy2019}.
+The number of fitted \ion{H}{1} components relies on a global inspection of all available low-ionization transitions, mainly the Lyman series, together with the metal lines of \ion{C}{2}-{ III} and \ion{Si}{2}-{ III}.
+The decomposition of \ion{O}{6} is considered together with \ion{C}{4} and \ion{Si}{4}, which are in the hotter phase than \ion{H}{1} \citep[e.g.][]{Werk2016, Zahedy2019}.
 Here, we adopt a minimum number of absorption components required to explain the structure in the line profiles beyond what a simple Gaussian can describe.
 For components detected at a significance level of $>3 \sigma$, we report the median values and their associated $1\sigma$ uncertainties derived using a Bayesian framework described in \citet[][see also \citealt{Zahedy2021}]{Qu2022}.
 Meanwhile, saturated features result in 2-$\sigma$ lower limits for the column densities.
 In these cases, an upper bound of $\log N/\cmjj \approx 18-18.5$ is also inferred based on the absence of damping wings in most cases.

 For non-detected transitions, we determine $2\sigma$ upper limits for the column density, assuming a fiducial Doppler parameter of $b = 30~\kms$, consistent with the typical broadening measured for \lya\ and \ion{O}{6} \citep[e.g.,][]{Danforth2016}.
 For galaxies with neither \ion{H}{1} nor \ion{O}{6} detected, the line centroid is fixed to the galaxy systemic redshift.
 For galaxies with detected \ion{H}{1} but no \ion{O}{6}, the line centroid is aligned with the velocity of the \ion{H}{1} line(s).
 All measurements of individual components and non-detections are presented in Table \ref{tab:idv}.
+In this study, we only adopted measurements with constrained Doppler $b$ parameters in the following kinematic analysis.

 In addition to the properties of individual components, we also compute the line-of-sight (LOS) integrated quantities, including total column density (\(N_{\mathrm{tot}}\)) and velocity dispersion (\(\sigma_\varv\)).
 These values are derived using the formalism described in \citet{CUBSVII}, which accounts for the contributions of all detected components and their uncertainties: